 Year 12 Law Work Experience: Formal Work Experience

-While the majority of law firms and chambers do not offer formal work experience to school students, there are a minority that do.
+While the majority of law firms and chambers do not offer formal law firm work experience for year 12 students, there are a minority that do.

 Matrix Chambers and Old Square Chambers both also offer work experience to school students so if you’re considering a career as a barrister, these might well be an option for you.